alanmvh/Curso-Avanzado-Python/Serie_1_Exercises/README.md

 ![Exercise5](images/exercise_5.png)

-# Code analysis with 'CProfile'
+# Code analysis with `CProfile`

-Create a code that increases the 'count' 1 million times and analyze the execution with 'CProfile'
+Create a code that increases the `count` 1 million times and analyze the execution with `CProfile`

 Solution taken from serie_1.py